 Over the past century, humans have made remarkable advances in technology.
 We've built automobiles, computers, and rockets, and more progress is being made every day.
-Yet, the marvelous technology we've created has a downside.
+Yet, some of the marvelous technology we've created has a downside.
 Since the Industrial Revolution, we've emitted over one trillion tons of carbon dioxide into the atmosphere, and have polluted much of our land, sky, and water.

 Slowing climate change doesn't need to be tough.
 Putting forth a little effort as an individual, a family, or a community can make a huge change.
 With a little cooperation, we can start to turn the effects of global climate change around.